elixir-ecto/ecto/guides/howtos/Navigating Relations.md

 corresponding to the two above concepts are not complicated after all, and allow us represent the above information.

-Trouble is: how do we write the migration for the self-reference in `Botany.Taxon`?
+Question is: how do we write the migration for the self-reference in `Botany.Taxon`?
 As you recall, we could not use a schema which had not yet been defined, and here we're referring to one while we're busy defining it, and not quite yet done.

 To `mix`, it makes no difference what we do first, whether the schema modules, or request creation of the boilerplate migration.
-Let's this time do the migration first.
+Let's this time generate the migration first.

 ```bash
 mix ecto.gen.migration create_taxonomy